amisha-gohad/M3_GroupNo30/Project1/1_Requirements/Readme.md

 - Those who have access to the car.

 ### Why
-- Remote keyless entry systems alarm the vehicle against theft and lock and unlock the doors
+- Remote keyless entry systems alarm the vehicle against theft and lock and unlock the doors.

 ### Where
 - Can operate from inside and outside the car.